ishanEPR/Middleware_Assignment/README.md

 After that, then set environment variable for mysql container.
 Run the mysql image.

 ### step 3
-I have two docker images.Then created docker-compose.yml.(docker compose file I used for parallel run the these docker images.)
+I have two docker images.Then I created docker-compose.yml.
+( I used docker compose file for parallely run these docker images.)

 ## 2. How to run test suite
+Test suites are written using JUnit.
+Firstly run the project.
+Select a test case and then run using the IDE.(I suggest IntelliJ IDE)

 ## 3. How to run a CURL/WGET command to test the APIs once deployed